When I first heard about using goldfish in horse troughs for mosquito control I assumed it was just a novelty.

-The goldfish feed on the larva before they get a chance to mature, which can greatly diminish the mosquito population without any chemicals or pesticides.
+The goldfish can feed on the larva before they get a chance to mature, which can greatly diminish the mosquito population near your horses without any chemicals or pesticides.

 - Choose smaller fish that can easily reach all corners to the trough.
 Goldfish are most common but you can also try guppies or killfish.

 - If your fish are being eaten by predators try placing some rocks beneath the water to create hiding places.
 Dark colored goldfish will be better at camouflaging than bright colored ones.